 What this means, is that when you are constantly focusing on the foods you decide you cannot have, the more you will obsess over them.

-Since willpower is a finite resource, eventually, it is inevitable for most people that they will cave to their cravings when stressed and overeat or binge.
+Since stress erodes your ability to resist things you would otherwise, eventually, it is inevitable for most people that they will cave to their cravings when stressed and overeat or binge.
 Thus the cycle continues.

 The Hormones Behind Stress Eating and Cravings